5 Reasons Why Enterprise Readiness is Vital in Physical Security

 Reason #4: Cost-efficiency

 As important as it is for organizations to invest in their physical security, cybersecurity, and compliance, it is also crucial for them to keep their ongoing costs down.
-Physical security teams have limited budgets, and the less they spend on endless break-fix cycles – and particularly on costly truck rolls – the more they have to spend on the latest and greatest systems they need to secure their organizations.
+Physical security teams have limited budgets, and the less they spend on endless break-fix cycles – particularly costly truck rolls – the more they have to spend on the latest and greatest systems they need to secure their organizations.

 Reason #5: Future planning